makerdao/community/governance/parameter-docs/param-max-auction-duration.md

 The trade-offs to this parameter are heavily tied to the Auction Price Function parameter, as the shape of the curve may heavily affect the desired auction length.

+## Changes

+Adjusting a Maximum Auction Duration parameter for a specific vault type is a manual process that requires an executive vote.
+Changes to Maximum Auction Drawdown parameters are subject to the GSM Pause Delay.

 ## Considerations

 Auction resets can only take place when either the Max Auction Duration parameter or the Max Auction Drawdown parameter are exceeded.